 The two magic words to boost productivity

 And those are: If and then.
 Make decisions beforehand what to do when this or that happens.
 Your productivity will soar.
-Make tiny workflows so you hit the ground running when a little pocket of time pops up!
+Create tiny workflows so you hit the ground running when a little pocket of time pops up!

 - If I get a 10-minute chunk of time unexpected, then I sit down and […].

 - If I take a couple of photos, then I send them to my storage right away.